swcarpentry/DEPRECATED-bc/git/novice/01-backup.md

 level: novice
 ---
-The first time we use Git on a new machine, we need to run a commands to configure a few things:
+The first time we use Git on a new machine, we need to configure a few things:

 ```
 $ git config --global user.name "Vlad Dracula"